ndabAP/assocentity/README.md

 ## In-depth

-Section procedure explains the process from a non-technical perspective while API exaplains how to influence the program for developers.
+Section "General workflow" explains the process from a non-technical perspective while section API is dedicated to developers.

-### Procedure
+### General workflow

 The process is split into three parts.
-Two of them belong to the tokenization and one calculates the average distance between words and entities.
+Two of them belong to tokenization and one calculates the average distance between words and entities.

 1. **Tokenization**.
 Splits the tokens and assigns part of speech
 2. **Part of speech determination**.
 Keeps only the wanted part of speeches